 Ride Up Mt.
 Humphreys

-Another great activity, that is a little more on the relaxing side, is riding in the Arizona Gondola at Snowbowl.
+Another worthwhile activity a little more on the relaxing side is riding in the Arizona Gondola at Snowbowl.
 This ride takes guests up 11,500 ft in elevation, allowing them to see the beauty of the surrounding area.
 The Arizona Gondola operates 10 AM – 4 PM daily.

 Last but not least, take a stroll downtown and do some shopping!
 There are several beautifully curated antique shops, including Victorian Moon, as well as several outdoors stores.
 Peace Surplus is a personal favorite amongst these.
 Finally, check out Winter Sun Trading Co.
 They have all sorts of herbal tinctures and teas, as well as authentic Native American jewelry and Kachina Dolls.

 Flagstaff is not just a stop on the way to check out the Grand Canyon.
 Flagstaff is a town filled with kind people, fun adventures, and delicious eats and drinks!
 Stopping into town will make your trip to the Grand Canyon, even grander.